Local Sporting Champions

 Does submitting an application guarantee that I will receive a grant?

 Unfortunately there are a limited number of grants available and in most cases there are more eligible applications than grants available.
 Applications are assessed every four months and are assessed locally against criteria that reflect the needs of your local area.

 How many grants are available in my local area?

-There are 24 individual grants and 2 team grants available in each metropolitan electorate in non-metropolitan (provincial or rural) electorates 26 individual and 4 team grants per allocation year (applications received 1 March - 28 Feb).
-For information on whether your electorate is a metropolitan or non-metropolitan please visit the Australian Electoral Commission website.
+There are 36 individual grants available in each metropolitan electorate and in non-metropolitan (provincial or rural) electorates 50 individual grants are available per allocation year (applications received 1 March - 28 Feb).
+For information on whether your electorate is metropolitan or non-metropolitan please visit the Australian Electoral Commission website.

 The current age criteria for the LSC program was determined in line with research conducted by the ASC.
 The Junior Sport Framework entitled “Junior Sport Matters” The Junior Sport Framework is a resource that aims to assist all sporting organisations, to build safe, fun, quality and inclusive environments for the delivery of junior sport.
 Please visit the Junior Sport Framework webpage for more information.

 Are Indigenous only teams eligible for Local Sporting Champions funding?